Collapsing of the Chern-Ricci flow on elliptic surfaces: Estimates on the potential and its time derivative

 \section{Estimates on the potential and its time derivative}

+We now begin the proof of Theorem \ref{main}.
+We assume $\pi: M \rightarrow S$ is an elliptic bundle over a Riemann surface $S$ of genus at least $2$ and $\omega(t)$ is a solution of the normalized Chern-Ricci flow (\ref{NCRF}) on $M$ starting at a Gauduchon metric $\omega_0$.

-In this section we collect some estimates on the potential function $\varphi$ solving the normalized Chern-Ricci flow \eqref{CRF}, and its time derivative $\dot{\varphi}:= \partial \varphi/\partial t$.
+In this section we collect some estimates on the potential function $\varphi$ solving \eqref{CRF}, and its time derivative $\dot{\varphi}:= \partial \varphi/\partial t$.
 The proofs of these results are almost identical to the corresponding results for the K\"ahler-Ricci flow \cite{ST} (see also \cite{SW}).
 For the reader's convenience we include here the brief arguments.
 We also point out the one place where we use the Gauduchon condition.

 \begin{lemma} There exists a uniform positive constant $C$ such that on $M$, \begin{enumerate} \item[(i)] $\displaystyle{|\varphi(t)|\leq C}$ for all $t \ge 0$. \item[(ii)] $\displaystyle{|\dot \varphi(t)|\leq C}$ for all $t \ge 0$. \item[(iii)] $\displaystyle{\frac{1}{C}\tilde \omega^2\leq \omega^2\leq C\tilde\omega^2}$ for all $t \ge T_I$. \end{enumerate}